NFL Rumors: Le’Veon Bell Latest, Speculation On Brandon Marshall, Brandin Cooks

 “Le’Veon had a great year,” said Rooney, per the Post-Gazette.
 “He certainly is one of the top running backs in the league, if not the best back in the league.”

-“[Le’Veon Bell] is somebody that we hope to have around for a little while longer, that’s for sure.”
+Rooney also directly addressed the NFL rumors: “[Le’Veon Bell] is somebody that we hope to have around for a little while longer, that’s for sure.”

 Sadly, some Steelers fans feel that Rooney’s choice of the term “a little while longer” speaks very loudly regarding the team’s mindset toward giving a huge, multi-year payout to the 25-year-old back as he enters his fifth year with the team.

-Historically, NFL running backs of Bell’s caliber earn at least one big-money deal around his age before a drop-off in statistics occurs, usually around the age of 28 or 29.
+Historically, NFL running backs of Bell’s caliber earn at least one big-money deal around his age before a dropoff in statistics occurs, usually around the age of 28 or 29.

 Those concerns, while unlikely to be quelled as negotiations continue between the two parties, will certainly not be prohibitive to the Steelers trying to bring the running back on board once again in a way that does not ravage their salary cap.

-Regardless of the NFL rumors, Le’Veon Bell is guaranteed to remain with Pittsburgh through at least the 2017 season and will not enter the general free agent pool when that period opens tomorrow, March 9.
+Regardless of the NFL rumors, Le’Veon Bell is guaranteed to remain with Pittsburgh through at least the 2017 season, and will not enter the general free agent pool when that period opens tomorrow, March 9.

-The NFL’s deadline for teams to convert a franchise tag to a long-term deal is July 15.
+The NFL’s deadline for teams to convert a franchise tag to a longterm deal is July 15.

-One man who will become a free agent tomorrow is former Jets’ star wide receiver Brandon Marshall, who was released from his contract last week after struggling with his second season with the team.
+One man who will become a free agent tomorrow is former Jets’ star wide receiver Brandon Marshall, who was released from his contract last week after struggling on his second season with the team.

 Unlike NFL rumors regarding Le’Veon Bell, the 32-year-old Marshall will be going to a new home.

 Strangely, much like Bell, Marshall’s new home could very likely be housed in the very same stadium.

-NFL.com’s Ian Rapoport broke the story this morning that Marshall has come to a two-year, $12 million contract to play with Odell Beckham Jr. and Sterling Shepard next season for the New York Giants.
+NFL.com’s Ian Rapoport broke the story this morning that Marshall has come to a two-year, $12 million contract to play with Odell Beckham, Jr. and Sterling Shepard next season for the New York Giants.

 Moving down the New Jersey Turnpike, talk of the Eagles trying to alleviate their own wide receiver woes have reached the clamoring stage as the team continues to be regarded as a front-runner to trade for disgruntled Saints player Brandin Cooks.